 San Fernando Valley Elder Abuse Attorney

-WHAT ARE YOU FACING IF YOU ARE CHARGED WITH ELDER ABUSE IN ONE OF THE LOS ANGELES COURTHOUSES?
+WHAT ARE YOU FACING IF YOU ARE CHARGED WITH ELDER ABUSE?

 If convicted as a misdemeanor, a defendant faces informal probation, a maximum of one year in jail, fines, restitution to victim ,and counseling.
 Typically a person is put on three years of probation and there is a protective order put in place by the judge protecting the abused person and have the defendant stay away from them and not do anything that could be construed as further abuse.

 If convicted as a felony, a defendant faces formal probation, either prison or jail (depending on how serious the abuse, restitution, fines and a variety of other punishments depending on the specific nature of the abuse and the damage that was inflicted on the victim.

 As elder abuse lawyers in San Fernando and Van Nuys, CA, our ultimate goal is to avoid these harsh penalties for our clients.
 We fight aggressively and do whatever we can to get the best possible results by arguing on your behalf and asserting any and all applicable defenses.

 Your best first step is to set up a consultation so you can get clarity in what you are facing and begin the process of designing a plan that will assist in the resolution of your matter.
 Contact the Hedding Law Firm and set up a free consultation.